 What is an iBand?

 iBand is the very cool name given to an iPad music ensemble.
 A software instrument ensemble played exclusively on the iPad.
 Keep reading, because in this post we will show you how to create your very own iBand!

 Take a moment to search this term on Youtube.
 You will find a range of different bands, lessons and groups, playing cover songs or original music.

 As an educator there’s something to learn from each video.
 We have a range of iBand performances available to view on our Youtube channel

 Build your own iBand

 Firstly you need to consider which apps will suit your music best.
-Is your aim to recreate acoustic or electronic sounds, are using using loops or playing live.
-In the videos linked in this posts, we used GarageBand exclusively.
+Is your aim to recreate acoustic or electronic sounds, will you be using loops or playing live?
+In the videos linked in this post, we exclusively used GarageBand.